Walk for the Alannah & Madeline Foundation

 Departure: April 19-22, 2022 | Price: $2,895

 In April 2022, embark on a special 25th anniversary event and walk the Three Capes Track for the Alannah & Madeline Foundation.

 The Alannah & Madeline Foundation is one of Australia’s most respected children’s charities, and is dedicated to protecting children from violence and its devastating impact.
 The Three Capes Lodge Walk is a 4 day, 3 night, fully-guided walking experience along Tasmania’s dramatic Tasman Peninsula with the wild Southern Ocean as your constant.
 A boat voyage, architecturally designed in-park lodges and Tasmania’s fine food and wine are part of this 46 kilometre walking adventure.

 Guests are invited to use the trek as a challenge to raise funds for the Alannah & Madeline Foundation and will work towards raising or donating $2,500.
 All donations greater than $2 are tax-deductible.
-Guests will be introduced to Sarah Costi to organise fundraising and/or donations.
+Guests will contact Sarah Costi to organise fundraising and/or donations.
 The Tasmanian Walking Company will provide a $500 discount for each guest once the goal has been met (full retail price at $3,395).

 The Alannah & Madeline Foundation cares for children who have experienced or witnessed serious violence; reduces the incidence of bullying, cyber bullying and other cyber risks; and, advocates for the safety and wellbeing of children.
 It believes that all children should have a safe and happy childhood, without being subjected to any form of violence.

 Direct bookings only.
 For all enquiries and bookings please contact Sarah Costi at the Alannah & Madeline Foundation.